Pictured Rocks National Lakeshore of Michigan is the first national site commemorated on a U.S. quarter for 2018.

-Pictured Rocks National Lakeshore Quarter
+Designs on Pictured Rocks Quarter

-Pictured Rocks National Lakeshore information
+Information about Michigan’s Pictured Rocks National Lakeshore

 Pictured Rocks National Lakeshore of Michigan was initially created on October 15, 1966 by an Act of Congress.
 It marked the first such designated site in the National Park Service system, but would not be the last.

 The national lakeshore runs along the shore of Lake Superior on the upper peninsula of Michigan for 42 miles.
-Fifteen of those miles of lakeshore consist of colorful sandstone cliffs which rise up to 200 feet above sea level and for which the lakeshore takes its name — Pictured Rocks.
+Fifteen of those miles consist of colorful sandstone cliffs which rise up to 200 feet above sea level and for which the lakeshore takes its name — Pictured Rocks.

 Almost half a million visitors come to the lakeshore annually.
-They can enter the lakeshore from either end on paved roads, but must use a county road if they wish to drive from one end to the other.
-Unfortunately, the road only comes close to the shoreline at two locations making a hike or a cruise the only viable option to really take in the pictured rocks scenery.
+They can enter the park from either end on paved roads, but must use a county road if they wish to drive from one end to the other.
+Unfortunately, the road only comes close to the shoreline at two locations, making a hike or a cruise the only viable option to really take in the pictured rocks scenery.